xsorifc28/awqat-salah-client/README.md

 ## Description

 A client library for [Diyanet's Awqat Salah Rest API Service](https://awqatsalah.diyanet.gov.tr/index.html) for fetching Islamic prayer times across different geographical locations.
-Instructions for obtaining a username and password required to authenticate with the API can be found
+Instructions for obtaining a username and password required to authenticate with the API can be found on [Diyanet's Awqat Salah](https://awqatsalah.diyanet.gov.tr/index.html) page

 Contains the following modules:
 - a CommonJS (in **dist/cjs** folder)